Your voice in The Pivot

 What should my submission be about?

-We’re looking for contributions that share expertise, highlight great ideas and spark discussions at providers all across the UK and beyond.
-For example:
+We’re looking for contributions that share expertise, highlight great ideas and spark discussions across providers in the UK and beyond.

-• You've got uplifting and inspiring success stories to tell.
+• You've got uplifting and inspiring success stories to share.

-• You’ve fostered inclusive environments that better support diverse student needs.
+• You’ve fostered inclusive environments that better support a range of students’ needs.

 • You’ve delivered excellent services for students in an increasingly challenging environment.